scalikejdbc/scalikejdbc.github.io/source/documentation/query-dsl.html.md

 // select o.id as i_on_o from orders o
 // where o.product_id = ? (and o.account_id = ?)
 // order by o.id

+// productId: Some, accountId: None -> where o.product_id = ?
+// productId: None, accountId: Some -> where o.account_id = ?
 ```

 <hr/>